axelboc/fun-cocktail-bar/README.md

-# Cocktail Bar
+# Cocktail Bar Optimiser
-Compute the cheapest set of ingredients that makes the largest variety of cocktails within a given budget.

-## Ingredients
+Given a **list of cocktails** and their ingredients, a **list of ingredients** and their cost, and a **budget** for purchasing a set of ingredients, compute the optimal set of ingredients that fits within the budget and allows for making the greatest variety of cocktails.
+This is a variant of the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).

+## Simplification of the problem
+The problem does not take into consideration the volume or amount of the ingredients.

-The following ingredients are considered free and excluded from the list of ingredients for each cocktail:
+The following ingredients have a cost that is considered to be negligeable and are therefore excluded from the list of ingredients of each cocktail:

 - ice cubes
 - salt